Open-Speech-EkStep/speech-recognition-open-api/README.md

 **Punctuation models:**

 Punctuation models are stored inside `model_data` directory of `deployed_models` directory and then download all punc models.
-Open sourced punctuation models are available https://github.com/Open-Speech-EkStep/vakyansh-models#punctuation-models.
+Details of open sourced punctuation models are available https://github.com/Open-Speech-EkStep/vakyansh-models#punctuation-models.

 ```
 gu/: